- Our Work

 - Donate now

-This provided us with $750,000 to develop our game-changing technology that will protect global fish stocks, the livelihoods of coastal communities and provide a sustainable food source for billions of people.
+On 26 October 2016 our FishFace project was announced winner of the popular vote for the 2016 Google Impact Challenge: Australia.
+As a result, we were awarded $750,000 to develop this game-changing technology to protect global fish stocks, the livelihoods of coastal communities and provide a sustainable food source for billions of people.

 The world is running out of fish.
 Global peak fish catch occurred in the 1980s and the global catch has been declining ever since.
 In fact, 64% of fisheries are now overfished and 90% of all fisheries have no effective management in place.
 The reason?
 Insufficient data.
 We simply don’t know which species are being caught where and in what quantities to inform sustainable management.